Christian theology: Approaches to Christology

 Christologies from above start with the Logos, the second Person of the Trinity, establish his eternality, his agency in creation, and his economic Sonship.
-Jesus' unity with God is established by the Incarnation as the divine Logos assumes a human nature.
+Jesus's unity with God is established by the Incarnation as the divine Logos assumes a human nature.
 This approach was common in the early church—e.g., St. Paul and St. John in the Gospels.
 The attribution of full humanity to Jesus is resolved by stating that the two natures mutually share their properties (a concept termed communicatio idiomatum).